tipenko/MorbidJS/README.md

     blur, focus, focusin, focusout, load, resize, scroll, unload, click, dblclick, mousedown, mouseup, mousemove, mouseover, mouseout, mouseenter, mouseleave, change, select, submit, keydown, keypress, keyup, error

 This works almost fine.
-Today one random listener is invoked, but we will fix it.
+Today one random listener is invoked in case of conflict (both 'click onkeyup' and 'click' in one selector) but we will fix it soon.

 ### Browser support #
 Limited by Proxy API.
 Won't work in IE 11.